Juniper/nita-webapp/README.md

 | Webapp| vagrant | vagrant123 |
 | Jenkins | admin | admin|

+## Set Custom Credentials

+The process to set a custom set of credentials for the webapp and the jenkins interfaces is the same regardless of the instalation type used, packaged version or docker-compose deployment.

+To use a set custom credentials set the apropriate enviromental variables **before** installing a package or deploying via docker-compose.

+Recognized Environment Variables:
+  - WEBAPP_USER
+  - WEBAPP_PASS
+  - JENKINS_USER
+  - JENKINS_PASS

+Example: ``export WEBAPP_USER='CustomUser'``

+For any unset variable NITA will use the default credentials.

+To change the credentials of a running instance reset the relevant enviromental variables and then reload all both webapp and jenkins deployments.

+## Command Line Interface

 If you installed NITA using one of the webapp packages then "nita-cmd" command is installed, it is possible to run the following commands:

 * ``nita-cmd webapp up`` -- reloads the containers from ``/usr/share/nita-webapp/images`` and starts the docker service